 As your first game progresses, you will see the other players jumping into the air and performing all kinds of amazing feats knocking the ball in every way, making the game very "three-dimensional".

-All CarBall vehicles can perform various acrobatics.
-Your car can jump, do wheelies, and air control.
+All Carball vehicles can perform various acrobatics.
+Your car can jump, flip into the air, do wheelies, and point its nose up or down.
 Combining these abilities can achieve amazing, high-flying, results.
 Please see the Vehicle Acrobatics section for more information.

 Your vehicle can add to its abilities by driving over special items lying around the playing field.
 These items are called "power-ups".
 Your car can hold up to a maximum of three Power-Ups at any one time.
 Please see the Power-Ups Section below for more information.

 Learning to combine vehicle acrobatics and power-ups form a large part of the Carball experience.
 Good driving skills and the ability to perform vehicle stunts will help you score goals and block your opponents from scoring.
 The various acrobatics and power-ups available in the game are described in great detail below.
 You may also wish to read the Tricks, Tips and Techniques Guide to learn more.

 Slamming into walls, ramming into other cars, falling from great heights, etc will inflict damage upon your vehicle.
 This damage is normally slight, so it is a worthwhile tactic to ram the opposing team and more often than not one should not worry about running into the wall or falling onto the ground as long as it helps further your goals.
 However, the damage can add up so you should be mindful of your car's health.

 Your vehicle starts with 450 points and when it reaches 0 your car explodes.
 You will then respawn in a new vehicle with 450 health points and no power-ups in your inventory.
 The health of your car is displayed near the bottom left of your screen.
 (See the HUD section for more specific information.)
 You cannot exit the vehicle in Carball.